Employees of Hertfordshire County Council Acting as Foster Carers

 In relation to any application from an HCC employee to become a foster carer, the normal assessment procedures must be followed, plus the following features.

-All applications from an HCC employee must be referred in the first instance to the Team Manager of the relevant Fostering Team, who will determine the appropriateness of the application.
-The Fostering Team Manager must consult with the applicant's line manager to explore possible areas of conflict of interest.
+All applications from an HCC employee must be referred in the first instance to the Fostering Service manager, who will determine the appropriateness of the application.
+The Recruitment manager must consult with the applicant's line manager to explore possible areas of conflict of interest.
 If necessary, they must consult with the Head of Adoption and Fostering.